 It's time to debunk 7 common myths about physical therapy:

 1. Myth: I need a referral to see a physical therapist.

 Fact: A recent survey by the American Physical Therapy Association (APTA) revealed 70% of people think a referral or prescription is required for evaluation by a physical therapist.
-However, all 50 states and the District of Columbia (DC) allow patients to be evaluated by a physical therapist without a physician's prior referral.
-In addition, 49 states and DC allow for some form of treatment or intervention without a physician referral or prescription (Michigan being the exception).
-On January 1, 2015, patients in Michigan will be able to do so, as well.
+However, a physician’s referral is not required in order to be evaluated by a physical therapist.
 Some states have restrictions about the treatment a physical therapist can provide without a physician referral.
 Check out APTA's direct access summary chart (.pdf) to see the restrictions in your state.

 2. Myth: Physical therapy is painful.

 Fact: Physical therapists seek to minimize your pain and discomfort—including chronic or long-term pain.
 They work within your pain threshold to help you heal, and restore movement and function.
 The survey found that although 71% of people who have never visited a physical therapist think physical therapy is painful, that number significantly decreases among patients who have seen a physical therapist in the past year.